Category: EasternLoop2016

 Albany, NY

 Hey Guys!
 I’m behind on getting posts ready for you.
 I prefer to write the posts right after we have the experience so everything is fresh in my mind.
 Especially when it’s a State Capitol Building.
-We try to take the guided tours because they’re so interesting and informative…the problem with that is that…well, right now I am four State Capitol Buildings behind.
+We try to take the guided tours because they’re so interesting and informative…the problem with that is…well, right now I am four State Capitol Buildings behind.
 SO…bear with me while I try to keep my facts straight.

 We’ve been struggling with decent cell service/wifi at the RV parks we’re staying at.
 Right now, we’re actually in Main and while I have zero cell service (Come on Sprint!
 What’s up with the shoddy service up here?!) the park we’re staying at has excellent wifi!
+Thank goodness!

 The New York State Capitol Building is in a tie for our top State Capitol Building!
 We loved it!
 Right off the bat you can see that it’s going to be different.
 It looks more like a big estate home or maybe a small castle.
+I love all of the different angles and lines here.
+There’s so much attention to detail in every aspect of this building.

+The skylight you can see in the right photo was removed in 1949 and restored in 2011.
 Construction lasted for more than a quarter of a century.
 In 1899 Governor Theodore Roosevelt declared the building done.
 It wasn’t actually done but, the cost had exceeded twenty-five million dollars which made the New York State Capitol Building more expensive than the U.S. Capitol.
-When construction halted, there was still carving being done.
+When construction halted, there was still carving that needed to be finished.
 So, when you walk through the building, you can see where they stopped.
-In the picture above you can see the line of edging left unfinished.
+In the picture on the left, you can see the line of edging left unfinished.

 Corsehill sandstone was imported from Scotland because of the specific qualities it has which make it excellent for carving.
 In 1911 a huge fire discolored the sandstone.
 You can see the difference in colors in the photo above.
 In 2000 they started restoration work on the building.
 Because most of the interior is made from sandstone it took a long time getting it clean.
 I don’t remember what year they finally finished it, but it wasn’t too long ago.